-Excerpt's from Claire Crocker's travel journal which she wrote for her daughter, Ashley, about their adoption journey to Vietnam to bring Ashley home.
+Excerpt's from Claire Crocker's journal which she wrote for her daughter, Ashley, about their adoption journey to Vietnam to bring her home.

 I'm sure my anticipation of all that will happen in the next few days adds to the general feeling of restlessness and agitation.
 There is a double "whammy" to this experience.
 The trip to Hanoi itself is a major undertaking - one which includes great expense, long flights, maneuvering in foreign countries with foreign currencies, and entering a communist country where we are totally unfamiliar with the language, customs and culture.
 I've done some reading, but still feel anxiety about how we will fare.
 The second, and more important aspect of all this, is the actual adoption.
 We are going to change your life and our lives forever.
 The trauma that you will endure when we first take you away from what you've always known will be heartbreaking.
 I anticipate you will be frightened, angry and stunned.
 Transitions are always difficult, and yours will be tremendous.
 I must be feeling great anxiety about being "up to" the task of doing the right things to make the transition a healthy one for you.
 I know you'll need to grieve the loss of your present life and all of the good people who are significant in it.
 How I hope I'm able to do the right things!
 And we won't really be able to communicate well.
 So many unknowns.
 So many worries.
 But we already love you so much!
 We will make it all work out well!

 It is Friday morning and we are in a hotel in Bangkok.
 Since we passed the international dateline, it looks like I missed a day of writing, but I haven't!
 The flight from Los Angeles through Seoul and to Bangkok took over 20 hours total.
 What an ordeal!
 And you will be making that same route back with us soon.
 I wish it were easier to get you home.